trunk-io/plugins/actions/commitizen/README.md

 ## Overriding configuration

-In order to use s different Commitizen adapter than the default `@commitlint/cz-commitlint`, change the contents of the `path` value in `.czrc`.
+In order to use a different Commitizen adapter than the default `@commitlint/cz-commitlint`, change the contents of the `path` value in `.czrc`.
 After changing this, Commitizen will no longer use commitlint config files.